 Brevard’s oldest existing brewery is the Brevard Brewing Company, located downtown on East Main Street.
 The relaxed, community-friendly atmosphere at Brevard Brewing Company has made it a favorite spot for locals to enjoy conversation over a pint of one of the world’s oldest crafts.

 Owner and brewmaster Kyle Williams offers German-style lagers in addition to American ales.
-Williams said they are the only brewery in western North Carolina to specialize in lagers, which can be more costly to produce and require patience to brew due to a long aging process.
+Williams said it is the only brewery in western North Carolina to specialize in lagers, which can be more costly to produce and require patience to brew due to a long aging process.

-According to Williams, most mass- produced lagers are light and lack flavor, whereas many craft breweries strive to make consistently bolder and hoppier brews.
+According to Williams, most mass-produced lagers are light and lack flavor, whereas many craft breweries strive to make consistently bolder and hoppier brews.
 Brevard Brewing Company’s goal is to give beer lovers the best of both worlds – beer that is both drinkable and flavorful.
 For more information, visit www.brevard-brewing.com.

 Of course, if you’re a mountain biker, you know that Oskar Blues, as a company and as a culture, is cut from the mountain biker lifestyle of “Work hard, play hard.”
 That vibe, along with access to the trails, and, of course, clean water, are a big part of why Dale Katechis brought his business here.